Disneyland Frequently Asked Questions

 - Gay Days.
 First weekend of October (2013 dates: October 4-6).
 Visit GayDaysAnaheim.com for details.
-In my experience, this event has almost no effect on crowds.
+In my experience, this event has minimal effect on crowds.

 - Utah Education Association Convention – October (2013 dates: October 17-18.)
 Because of this teachers’ convention each year, most schools in the state of Utah have a 4-day or 5-day weekend.
 Many Utah residents take that opportunity to travel to Disneyland (some people call it Utah Escapes to Anaheim week), so that long weekend can be surprisingly crowded.
 Thanks to Heather W for info.

-- ABC’s Very Merry Christmas Day Parade footage is taped at Disneyland, usually on the first or second weekend in November.
-(In 2012 it was November 3-4.)
+- ABC’s Very Merry Christmas Day Parade footage is taped at Disneyland, usually on the first or second weekend in November (rumored dates for 2013 are November 9 and 10).
 The exact dates aren’t officially released, and they often aren’t even “leaked” until 2-3 weeks prior.
 Unless you want to watch the production process, you may want to avoid Disneyland that weekend, because it can create crowd problems.
 The Christmas Day Parade is broadcast on ABC on December 25 each year.